JAMB puts 2023 Direct Entry registration on hold

-The Board in a statement signed by its Head, Public Affairs and Protocol, Dr. Fabian Benjamin on Tuesday in Abuja, explained that the suspension was to enable deployment of certain measures designed to better serve prospective candidates.
+The Board in a statement signed by its Head, Public Affairs and Protocol, Dr. Fabian Benjamin yesterday in Abuja, explained that the suspension was to enable deployment of certain measures designed to better serve prospective candidates.

 Consequently, the Board stated that a new date and fresh registration procedures, which will include Upload of JAMB Admission Letter in the case of OND and NCE, Admission Letter issued by universities in the case of University Diploma, and Admission Letter issued by A’ Level examination bodies (IJMBE, JUPEB, etc.), would be announced in due course so that candidates could proceed to JAMB offices nationwide to register.